Alpine skiing-Swiss upstart Von Allmen stuns Odermatt to win downhill gold

 "It was just not fast enough."

-When Odermatt, the seventh skier down, crossed the line to snatch the lead from teammate Alexis Monney, it seemed he would deliver the Olympic downhill gold he had prioritised.
+When Odermatt, the seventh skier down, crossed the line to snatch the lead from teammate Alexis Monney, it seemed it could be enough for the Olympic downhill gold he has prioritised.

-But he was only in the leader's chair for a matter of minutes as Von Allmen delivered arguably one of the greatest runs ever seen down the Stelvio.
+But he was in the leader's chair all too briefly as Von Allmen delivered one of the great Stelvio runs.

-Von Allmen had described the punishing 3.2 km course as nerve-racking days before, but he looked in complete command on the day.

 France's Maxence Muzaton drew gasps from the fans when he lost control on the final steep pitch to the finish, but he slid to safety and was cheered when he arrived at the bottom.